CheetahChrome/AlphaOmega/documents/Git/alias.md

 ```

 {: .warning }
-The command `callhome` is when you are on a different branch and want to merge the main into your working branch.
+The command `callhome` is used when one is on a different branch and one wants to merge the `main` into the working branch.